mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

 ### Play Video

 MPlayer is my choice.
-First define the display number, hdmi audio output and explicitely configure threads number according to the processor was key in my case to avoid the "your system is TOO slow to play this video" message and the playback stops and quick catchups playing a video
+First define the display number, hdmi audio output and explicitely configure threads number according to the processor was key in my case to avoid the "your system is TOO slow to play this video" message and playback stops and quick catchups playing a video

     export DISPLAY=:0
     mplayer -fs -vo xv -ao alsa:device=hdmi -lavdopts threads=4 [video-file]